Management Accountant Job Description: Top Duties and Qualifications

 The first of these certifications is the Certified Management Accountant from the Institute of Management Accountants.
 The IMA also offers the title CSCA, which stands for ‘Certified in Strategy and Competitive Analysis’ and is a further extension of the qualification.

-According to Indeed Salaries, the average salary for a Management Accountant is $96,038.
-Of course, the actual salary appropriate for individual positions will depend on many factors, including candidate experience , job location and the company that is hiring.
+According to Indeed Salaries, the average salary for a management accountant is $99,833 per year.
+The actual salary appropriate for individual positions will depend on many factors, including candidate experience, job location and the company that is hiring.

 Job description samples for similar positions